grimme-lab/xtb_docs/source/setup.rst

 Of course you should setup the ``xtb`` related environment variables, such that ``xtb`` can find its parameter files and configuration files.
-The ``.xtbrc`` is still read if it is contained in ``XTBPATH`` and can be used to change the behaviour of xTB calculation in Orca, *e.g.* for setting the electronic temperature.
+The ``.xtbrc`` is still read if it is contained in ``XTBPATH`` and can be used to change the behaviour of xTB calculations in Orca, *e.g.* for setting the electronic temperature.